taiga-family/taiga-ui/CONTRIBUTING.md

 ## Getting started

 In order to make your contribution please make a fork of the repository.
-After you've pulled the code, follow these steps to kick start the development:
+After you've pulled the code, follow these steps to kick-start the development:

 1. Run `npm ci` to install dependencies
-2. Run `npm start` to launch demo project where you could test your changes (see [angular.json](angular.json) to find alternative configurations with AoT, hmr or Russian Language)
+2. Run `npm start` to launch demo project where you could test your changes (see [angular.json](angular.json) to find alternative configurations with AoT or Russian Language)

 ## Pull Request Process